Nail that Talk and Wow Your Audience! 8 Presentation Tips for ESL Trainers

 7. Treat yourself and forget

-After days or weeks of practice, reward yourself with a day off before the big event.
-Taking your attention away from the presentation will help your subconscious connect the dots.
-In fact, you won’t learn much last-minute anyway.
+After days of practice, reward yourself with a day off before the big event.
+Taking your attention away from the presentation will help your subconscious connect the dots (you won’t learn much last-minute anyway).

 Instead, take a walk in the forest, meet friends or just do something relaxing.
 If you can, go to sleep early and prepare everything you need the night before.
 The next day, you should feel refreshed and ready to rumble.